ZachHunn/learning-zone/exercises/html_exercises/html_exercise_03.md

 ## Bonus
 1. Choose either the ordered list or the unordered list to include the nested list.
 2. Inside the chosen list, create a nested list (&lt;ul&gt; or &lt;ol&gt;)

+When you are ready to submit your exercise, commit and push all the files in your exercise folder, including any files that have been changed, to the Git repository.